aws-samples/mirrormaker2-msk-migration/README.md

 ![](./static/kafka-migration-architecture.png)

-1. Kafka Connect reads from configured source cluster, replicating topics, consumer group offsets, and ACLs 1-1 to the target cluster
+1. The MirrorMaker task running in Kafka Connect reads from configured source cluster, replicating topics, consumer group offsets, and ACLs 1-1 to the target cluster

 2. ECS services are deployed privately in a multi-AZ configuration, with autoscaling based on task CPU to automatically scale to